Before making an offer

 When you’re setting conditions, remember that the vendor could be comparing your offer to a similar offer – but one with fewer conditions.
 On the other hand, you could be very sure of your position and the value and condition of the property and therefore be comfortable to ‘go unconditional’.

 At auctions, offers are generally made unconditionally.
 If you wish to place conditions on your bidding (for example, a different settlement time frame) you’ll need to seek agreement with the vendor in writing before the auction kicks off.

 In most cases, the agent will be the primary person you deal with.
 When an agent is engaged, they are acting for the vendor.
 But they want to make a sale happen, so take the time to find out what you can from them.
 They may be able to give you an idea of the preferred conditions for the sale, the reasons for selling or how popular the property is.

 And don’t be shy about letting them know that you are interested.
 While you may not wish to reveal your budget, you could let them know you plan to make an offer, and make sure they can get in touch with you.

 Getting a valuation

-You could choose to get a registered valuation during the negotiation process.
-If timing is an issue, you could make your offer conditional upon the outcome of a valuation, but of course, the vendor isn’t obliged to agree.
+You could choose to get a professional valuation during the negotiation process.
+If timing is an issue, you could make your offer conditional upon the outcome of a valuation, but, of course, the vendor isn’t obliged to agree.